aosabook/500lines/template-engine/chapter.md

 </ul>
 ```

-Conditionals and loops can be nested to build more complex pages.
+As with other programming languages, conditionals and loops can be nested to
+build complex logical structures.

 Lastly, so that we can document our templates, comments appear between
 brace-hashes: